 After leaving the U.S. Attorney’s Office, Mr. Facciponti held a supervisory position in the legal department of HSBC, where he was responsible for leading global internal investigations of matters involving money laundering, sanctions, tax, and anti-bribery laws, including the Foreign Corrupt Practices Act.
 While at HSBC, Mr. Facciponti advocated for the bank’s interests before U.S. and foreign regulators as well as HSBC’s independent compliance monitor.
 Mr. Facciponti also advised HSBC on adopting remedial measures and in making changes to its compliance policies in response to the findings of his investigations.

 While in private practice, Mr. Facciponti has advised clients regarding data breaches, regulatory investigations, cybersecurity compliance, international arbitrations, and commercial and intellectual property litigation.
+He is a member of the Information Technology and Cyber Law Committee of the New York City Bar Association.

 Mr. Facciponti has clerked for United States District Judge Kenneth M. Karas in the Southern District of New York and United States District Judge Nancy F. Atlas in the Southern District of Texas.